oguzbilgic/oguzbilgic.github.com/about.md

 I believe in the art of simpilicty.
 I love writing beautiful and organized code.
 It has to be simple, efficent, organized and sexy.
 Sometimes I spend hours or days, just to make my code look better.
-Therefore, I love ruby-git and I try to use them for my projects as much as possible.

 I make a clean OS X install every 4 months(semester), because I hate messy things.
 I have a shell script that configures everything automatically.
 It